NissimBansal/IEEE_Assignments/README.md

 Baud rate is the speed at which both the transmitter and receiver work.
 It is a value that makes their timing exact which could otherwise lead to corruption of data.

 #### Asynchronous communication concept
-Asynchronous communication is the exchange of information where the sender and receiver do not interact in real-time, allowing for a time lag between sending a message and receiving a response.
+Asynchronous communication is the exchange of data between transmitter (TX) and receiver (RX) without a shared clock signal.
+Thus, both deviced need to have a pre-configured speed (baud rate) and special bits that act as fixed intervals at which data is read.

+### Implementation Details

+#### Registers used for UART configuration